-The authorities provide instructions by radio if it is necessary to move to civil defence shelters and information on which of the public shelters people are to move to.
+There are 110,000 spaces altogether in the civil defence shelters of Finland.
+The authorities will give directions via radio if you are supposed to move to a civil defence shelter, along with the information to which shelters people are supposed to go.
 Moving into the civil defence shelters therefore always happens as a result of direction by the authorities.
 Accidents occurring in normal times do not generally ever require taking cover in civil defence shelters, with taking cover indoors being sufficient.
-There are 110,000 spaces altogether in the civil defence shelters of Finland.